helmut-hoffer-von-ankershoffen/oe-python-template/README.md

 ## Overview

 Adding OE Python Template to your project as a dependency is easy.
+See below for usage examples.

 ```shell
 uv add oe-python-template             # add dependency to your project
 ```

 If you don't have uv installed follow [these instructions](https://docs.astral.sh/uv/getting-started/installation/).
 If you still prefer pip over the modern and fast package manager [uv](https://github.com/astral-sh/uv), you can install the library like this:

 ```shell
 pip install oe-python-template        # add dependency to your project